kirchners-manta/MakroLyzer/docs/source/02_Usage.rst

 .. line-block::
   ``-as``
   ``--asphericity-file``
-      Calculate the asphericity parameter of the macromolecule structure.
+      Calculate the asphericity parameter of the macromolecular structure.
 Provide a file name for the output if desired.
       *Optional.
 Default: asphericity.csv*

 The asphericity parameter is defined as: